|Sellers are not always required to disclose deaths|

 - BTK Serial Killer Dennis Rader - The house on Edgemoor St. in Wichita, KS where Bind, Torture, Kill (BTK) serial killer Dennis Rader murdered a family of four in 1974 was sold to Greg Lietz.
 He stated that the murders were never disclosed to him.

-- BTK Serial Killer Dennis Rader - The house in Wichita, KS where Bind, Torture, Kill (BTK) serial killer Dennis Rader murdered a women in 1977 was sold to Diane Boyle, 54, a retired nurse.
+- BTK Serial Killer Dennis Rader - The house in Wichita, KS where Bind, Torture, Kill (BTK) serial killer Dennis Rader murdered a woman in 1977 was sold to Diane Boyle, 54, a retired nurse.
 She stated that the murders were never disclosed to her.

 - What are some real houses that inspired movies?